MoneySpace-net/money-space-for-Woocommerce/readme.txt

 3. Pay with a saved payment method, a new card, and allow customers to save the payment card for future transactions.

 == Changelog ==
+= 2.13.5 - 2025-08-18 =

+* 2025-08-18 : Fix payment validation to block checkout on error (WooCommerce Blocks)
+* 2025-08-18 : Prevent DOM removeChild errors by using CSS-only notice hiding
+* 2025-08-18 : Improve payment method switching and validation state reset
+* 2025-08-18 : Enhance error logging and debugging for payment forms
+* 2025-08-18 : Update compatibility for WooCommerce 9.7.0+
 = 2.13.4 - 2025-08-13 =

 * 2025-08-13 : Major WooCommerce compatibility update for v9.7.0+